stevepolitodesign/rails-search-accross-multiple-models/README.md

 > - The model will connect other models through a [polymorphic association](https://guides.rubyonrails.org/association_basics.html#polymorphic-associations).
 This means we can make any model searchable.
 > - We use a [delegated type](https://api.rubyonrails.org/classes/ActiveRecord/DelegatedType.html) to connect the SearchEntry model with the Post and User models.

-3. Create a Searchable Concern
+3. Create a Searchable Concern.

 ``` ruby
 # app/models/concerns/searchable.rb